tyrneh/options-implied-probability/README.md

 1. Acquisition is approved:
    - In this scenario, the share price would likely move toward or above the $55 per share offer.
 This creates a “second peak” in the distribution, representing the outcome where approval pushes the stock up
-   - As shown by the CDF, there's about ~33% probability that this deal is approved (77% cumulative probability that price is below $55 - see the cumulative probability table in the example file)
+   - By inspecting the cumulative prbability table, we see there's a 33% probability that the deal is approved and price rises above $55

 2. Acquisition falls apart:
    - Without the approval, the share price may drop back toward a level driven by “business as usual” fundamentals—here, that appears lower than the current $39.39.
 This is the “first peak” in the distribution, capturing the fallback scenario if the deal doesn’t happen